Chapter 5: Miscellaneous Topics on Function Templates in C++

 30

 As you can see there is no error this time.
-This proves our point that separating the declaration and the template function definition doesn’t work the way it works for the non-template functions.
+This proves our point that separating the declaration and the template function definition doesn’t work the way it works for non-template functions.
 Because of this reason, we need to have a strategy to organize the template function source code and control its instantiation so that we can use the template functions in the rest of the project.
-In the next section, we will learn about the possible ways to organize template function.
+In the next section, we will learn about the possible ways to organize template function code.

 Organizing Template function code